TcMenu/documentation/README.md

 make sure when testing locally that in `config.toml` the `Production` parameter is 'N'.

+To develop the site just load the directory into an editor such as VS Code or IntelliJ.

 To test the site, simply start hugo in development mode from this directory with `hugo -w server`.
 That's it.